Please ensure Javascript is enabled for purposes of website accessibility

 WHAT IS PLATELET-RICH PLASMA?

-PRP, or platelet-rich plasma, is a protein-saturated derivative of your blood.
-After separation from whole blood, PRP provides a rich source of growth factors that stimulate healing, cellular growth, and tissue repair.
-It allows your body to stimulate its own innate biological healing process.
-PRP is injected into the area of need and can be used for a multitude of musculoskeletal pains, injuries, and conditions.
+PRP, or platelet-rich plasma, is a protein-saturated derivative of your blood plasma.
+PRP contains concentrated platelets, with a platelet concentration 5 to 10 times greater than what is typically found in blood, which is thought to contribute to its effectiveness.
+In PRP there are tons of growth factors whose job is to stimulate and upregulate the body’s healing response.
+PRP stimulates healing, cellular growth, and tissue repair.
+PRP is injected into the area of need and can be used for a multitude of musculoskeletal pains, sports injuries, and tissue inflammation.
 PRP can be used in both medical and aesthetic procedures because of its ability to increase collagen synthesis, which aids in thickening and tightening newly-formed skin cells.

 HOW IS PRP COLLECTED?